Othello Act 5, scene 2 Summary & Analysis

 Othello enters Desdemona's quarters, holding a candle.
 Standing over Desdemona as she sleeps, he admires her beauty, kisses her, and is almost moved to let her live—noting that, like a flower, once plucked, she cannot be given "vital growth" (5.2.14) again.
 But, finally resolving to kill her, he moves to do so.

 In comparison to his frantic, epileptic state in the prior scenes, Othello now seems dignified.
-He describes Desdemona's beauty and his own longing and anguish using traditional terms, which are both beautiful but also underscores the tradition masculine values spurring him to kill the "loose" Desdemona..
+He describes Desdemona's beauty and his own longing and anguish using traditional terms, which are beautiful but also underscore the traditional masculine values spurring him to kill the "loose" Desdemona.

 Just then, Desdemona wakes.
 She calls out to Othello, who answers, and then tells her to pray in preparation for her to death.
 Terrified, Desdemona begs to know why Othello is going to kill her.
 He tells her that he has seen Cassio with her handkerchief.
 When Desdemona denies giving Cassio the handkerchief, Othello tells her that Cassio has confessed to sleeping with her and, in punishment, has been killed by Iago.
 Desdemona begins to weep, which only infuriates Othello since he believes that she is crying for Cassio.
 He struggles with Desdemona as she begs to be first banished instead of killed and then allowed to live just a few minutes more.
 Othello is implacable, though, and smothers Desdemona with a pillow.